 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|

-- Digital Media and Communications: This new diploma program equips students to work in communications using the latest digital platforms.
-Students become familiar with digital writing, web performance analysis and multimedia post-production.
+- Digital Media and Communications: Students become familiar with digital writing, web performance analysis and multimedia post-production.

-- Biotechnology: This degree program prepares students to conduct research in areas such as biomedical science, biopharmacology and microbiology.
-Students can complete their internships in the field or at the CAT-B, the school’s access centre to bio-innovation technology.
+- Biotechnology: Students prepare to conduct research in areas such as biomedical science, biopharmacology and microbiology.
+Students complete internships in the field or at the school’s access centre to bio-innovation technology.

 - Business Administration